asrivastava100/algoStruct/binarySearch/README.md

 For the first iteration middle = (n - 1 + 0) / 2 = (n - 1) / 2.
 We take the integer part of this value and check x[middle] == target.
 If it is, return middle (this is the index at which we have the target value in the array)

-If x[middle] > target, we can ignore the lower half of the array and call the binary search method on the top half of the array.
+If x[middle] > target, we can ignore the the right half of the array and call the binary search method on the left half of the array.

-If x[middle] < target, we can ignore the right half of the array and call the binary search method on the bottom half of the array.
+If x[middle] < target, we can ignore the left half of the array and call the binary search method on the right half of the array.

 This process continues recursively until the target value is found.
 If the target value is not in the array, then we will arrive at the base case.
 This is the point where the start index > end index.
 At this point the recursive method can terminate by returning some value (e.g -1).